- A customer journey map allows you to see things from the perspective of your customers and then craft a personalized buying experience.

 - The ultimate goal of creating a customer journey map is to ensure that you are creating a superior customer experience from start to finish.

-Customer journey maps allow you to see things from the buyer’s perspective, understand their path to purchase, and then craft a personalized shopping experience.
+Customer journey maps allow you to get a better understanding of the customer’s perspective so you can craft a more personalized shopping experience.
 The more you understand your customers, the better you can serve them and the more likely it is that they’ll come back again and again.

 Read on and uncover the what, why, and how of customer journey mapping.

 The customer journey is all the interactions a customer has in order to achieve a particular objective with a company.
-It includes everything from the first time they explore a topic, to when they make the initial purchase.
-But, the buyer’s journey doesn’t end there.
-It also includes customer loyalty that leads to repeat purchases.
+It includes everything from their first brand touchpoint, to their initial purchase, to post-purchase engagements that develop customer loyalty and lead to repeat purchases.

 At a high level, the customer journey can be broken down into three stages:

 - Awareness – The person is aware of a problem or opportunity, but they need more information so that they can fully understand the issue and specifically name it.